Player's guide to using mods » use modsWelcome to Stardew Valley modding! This guide will help you install mods and fix any problems that come up.

 - The official Stardew Valley forums is a good place to ask questions, and some mods are available there.
 It’s a bit more ad hoc, but feel free to ask for help.

 - Stardewvalleymods.net is not recommended.
 The site operates by stealing mods without permission and profiting from the ad revenue.
-To be fair, their site can be convenient: they repackage mods from many authors into one place, and you can search by game version to filter out abandoned mods.
-However, there’s no guarantee they’re hosting the latest version and there’s very little oversight to prevent abuse.
-(Also, letting a company profit by stealing free work from volunteers is morally nebulous at best.)
+While it may be convenient to have many mods in one place, they’re often heavily outdated and letting a company profit by stealing free work from volunteers is morally nebulous at best.

 A few tips for downloading mods: